BlackGoku36/BG36-tutorials/Armory/src/Mechanism/SaveLoad/SL-1.md

 ---
 <!-- tabs:end -->

-Now, if you play the game and go over to `root_folder/build_file/debug/krom/` you should find `save_game.json` and on opening it should read `{"text":"Hello World!"}`, if you do, then Congratulation!
-You did it!

-Let save `save_game.json` to proper place and add some keyboard input code to handle saving manually instead of saving when the game initiate.
+If you play and open `root_folder/build_file/debug/krom/` you should find `save_game.json` and it should have your saved content.
+To save it to `Bundled` folder that we previously create and to add keyboard input code to save manually instead of saving when the game initiate.

 <!-- tabs:start -->